 Ideally, an accident victim has his/her own insurance policy.
-Many workers have insurance through their employer.
+Many workers have insurance through their employers.
 Some workers have insurance through the Affordable Care Act.
 Seniors have insurance through Medicare.
 Medicaid may be available.
 Some people are named as insureds on the insurance policy of a spouse or a parent.

 Personal Injury Protection (PIP) insurance

 In Florida, car owners must have PIP insurance for themselves, for the passengers in the car they drive, and for immediate household members.
 The amount of insurance that the owner must buy is $10,000.
-This sum is then available to pay 80% of medical bills for car accident injuries – including the cost of a surgery.
-PIP coverage, up to the limits, also pays for ambulance services, diagnostic tests such as X-Rays and MRIS, rehab services, and doctor visits.
+This sum is then available to pay 80% of medical bills for car accident injuries – including the cost of surgery.
+PIP coverage, up to the limits, also pays for ambulance services, diagnostic tests such as X-Rays and MRIs, rehab services, and doctor visits.

 This type of insurance is optional.
 It basically is available to pay the remaining 20% that PIP insurance does not cover – up to the policy limit.

 The responsible driver, property owner, manufacturer, or other defendant is required to pay for your medical bills over what PIP and Med-Pay pay.
 Additionally, they must pay for your pain and suffering and any lost wages.

 The main problem with this type of car insurance is that it is not available until the injury victim settles the accident claim or until there is a verdict.
 Settlements and jury trials can take months and months.